Riverton Heritage Harvest Festival

 Make sure you leave room for Friday night’s potluck harvest feast.

 Reimagine your backyard with a forest garden tour as you discover, or rediscover, what sustainable living is.

 Browse your way through a range of educational and sales stalls which are all harvest and traditional living themed - keeping the romance of heritage alive.
 The bounty of Southland’s harvest - apples and pears, tomatoes, beans, root vegetables and crops you might never have thought of from the region are the real stars.

-Lose yourself in rooms full of fascinating colour-filled heritage displays where fruit, vegetables and other produce are showcases, sold and traded.
+Lose yourself in rooms full of fascinating colour-filled heritage displays where fruit, vegetables and other produce are showcased, sold and traded.

 On the Saturday night, come along and kick your heels up for an evening of music, singing, dancing and good company all in celebration of the harvest.

 The weekend is sprinkled with the goodness of inspirational workshops.
 From experts attuned to the environment on subjects ranging from home hobbies to harvesting systems to sustainability tips for families and communities.